Bagpiper: Solving Open-Ended Audio Tasks via Rich Captions: Abstract

 \section{Abstract}

-Current audio foundation models typically rely on rigid, task-specific supervision, addressing isolated factors of audio rather than the whole.
-In contrast, human intelligence processes audio holistically, seamlessly bridging physical signals with abstract cognitive concepts to execute complex tasks.
-Grounded in this philosophy, we introduce \texttt{Bagpiper}, an 8B audio foundation model that interprets physical audio via \textit{rich captions}, i.e., comprehensive natural language descriptions that encapsulate the critical cognitive concepts inherent in the signal (e.g., transcription, audio events).
+Current audio foundation models typically rely on rigid, task-specific supervision (\textit{e.g.}, speech recognition), addressing isolated factors of audio rather than the whole.
+In contrast, human processes audio holistically, seamlessly bridging raw audio waveform with abstract cognitive concepts (\textit{e.g.}, all perception details of audio events) to execute complex tasks.
+Grounded in this philosophy, we introduce \texttt{Bagpiper}, an 8B audio foundation model that interprets physical audio via \textit{rich captions}, \textit{i.e.}, comprehensive natural language descriptions that encapsulate the critical cognitive concepts inherent in the audio.
 By pre-training on a massive corpus of 600B tokens, the model establishes a robust bidirectional mapping between raw audio and this high-level conceptual space.
-During fine-tuning, \texttt{Bagpiper} adopts a \textit{caption-then-process} workflow, simulating an intermediate cognitive reasoning step to solve diverse tasks without task-specific priors.
-Experimentally, \texttt{Bagpiper} outperforms Qwen-2.5-Omni on MMAU and AIR-Bench for audio understanding and surpasses CosyVoice3 and TangoFlux in generation quality, capable of synthesizing arbitrary compositions of speech, music, and sound effects.
-To the best of our knowledge, \texttt{Bagpiper} is among the first works that achieve unified understanding-generation for general audio.
-Model, data, and code are available at \href{https://bagpiper-cmu.github.io/}{\texttt{Bagpiper} Home Page}.
+During fine-tuning, \texttt{Bagpiper} adopts a \textit{caption-then-process} workflow, simulating an intermediate cognitive reasoning step to solve diverse tasks without knowing prior task-specific practice.
+Experimentally, \texttt{Bagpiper} achieves universal generation that can uniformly generate speech, sound effects, music, and their arbitrary combinations.
+It also maintains comparable performance with the 7B Qwen-2.5-Omni for audio understanding.
+To the best of our knowledge, 5Apc, R2{\texttt{Bagpiper} is among the first works that achieve open-ended audio understanding and generation on speech, sound, and music.} Model, data, and code will be released at \href{https://bagpiper-cmu.github.io/}{\texttt{Bagpiper} Home Page}.